Fidan Aliti

-Fidan Aliti (born 3 October 1993) is a professional footballer who plays as a centre-back for Zürich.
-Born in Switzerland, he originally represented Albania at the international level, before switching in 2017 to represent Kosovo.
+Fidan Aliti (born 3 October 1993) is a professional footballer who plays as a centre-back for Süper Lig club Alanyaspor.
+Born in Switzerland, he originally represented Albania at international level before switching in 2017 to represent Kosovo.

 Club career

 Early career and Luzern

 Aliti is a product of various Swiss youth teams such as Basel, Concordia Basel and Old Boys.
 On 9 February 2014, he made his debut with Luzern in a 2–1 away defeat against Thun after coming on as a substitute at 77th minute in place of Claudio Lustenberger.

 Sheriff Tiraspol

 On 3 September 2015, Aliti joined Moldovan National Division side Sheriff Tiraspol.
 On 13 September 2015, he made his debut in a 1–1 home draw against Dinamo-Auto Tiraspol after coming on as a substitute at 33rd minute in place of Mihajlo Cakic.

 Slaven Belupo

 On 2 September 2016, Aliti joined Croatian First Football League side Slaven Belupo, on a two-year contract.
 On 11 September 2016, he made his debut in a 3–2 home defeat against Lokomotiva after being named in the starting line-up.